-As the backbone of your supply chain, the right warehouse not only provides a space for storing inventory but can also influence the speed and efficiency of order fulfilment and affect your reach in the market.
+As the backbone of your supply chain, the right warehouse not only provides a space for storing inventory but can also influence the speed and efficiency of order fulfillment and affect your reach in the market.

 The sections below break down each of the 14 types of warehouses, taking into account their growth potential, cost, prerequisites, and popular use cases.

-Fulfilment centres play a critical role in the ecommerce industry.
+Fulfillment centers play a critical role in the ecommerce industry.
 They handle inventory management, order management, picking, packing, shipping, and even returns.
 High-volume order processing and rapid delivery capabilities are their defining features.
 They’re designed to scale with your business, offering extensive growth potential.

 - Growth potential: High, as they can scale along with your business growth

 - Cost: Medium, typically due to tech infrastructure and services provided

 - Prerequisites: Suitable for ecommerce operations with high-volume order processing